 Accelerated Degree.
 Most majors, with the exception of accounting, music and elementary education, adapt to Susquehanna's accelerated degree option, which allows highly motivated students to complete degree requirements in three or three and one-half years of study.
 To complete an accelerated degree, students plan carefully from the beginning to do the following:

-- Earn exemption from some first-year courses through placement testing, - Use the full 18 hours of tuition "credit" each semester by taking the maximum number of courses, - Pursue course overloads when appropriate, and - Add summer courses at modest cost.
+- · Earn exemption from some first-year courses through placement testing, - Pursue course overloads when appropriate, and - Add summer courses at modest cost.

 For further details, please contact the Office of Admissions.